-Everyone has their favourite cliché about Vienna: old ladies in monstrous furs, middle aged ladies with monstrous hair, old and middle-aged ladies with monstrous furs and hair, little old ladies with monstrous furs and little yapping dogs, whinging (the Viennese call it rauzen), the rudeness, empty streets by 9pm, the home of the café – populated by middle aged ladies with big, monstrous hair and furs – the curtness of waiters, thousand calorie cake, classical architecture, classical music, dog shit (true), impatience, the bureaucracy, an inability to queue, driving that drives you crazy, crap customer service, casual racism, smoking, a clinical adherence to rules, but only when it suits them, Vienna Schmäh (humour), a bloke who thinks we all want to sleep with our mothers, The Third Man, Klimt, schnitzel….
+Everyone has their favourite cliché about Vienna: old ladies in monstrous furs, middle aged ladies with monstrous hair, old and middle-aged ladies with monstrous furs and hair, little old ladies with monstrous furs and little yapping dogs, whinging (the Viennese call it rauzen), the rudeness, empty streets by 9pm, the home of the café – populated by middle aged ladies with big, monstrous hair and furs – the curtness of waiters, thousand calorie cake, classical architecture, classical music, dog shit (sometimes true), impatience, the bureaucracy, an inability to queue, driving that drives you crazy, crap customer service, casual racism, smoking, a clinical adherence to rules, but only when it suits them, Vienna Schmäh (humour), a bloke who thought we all want to sleep with our mothers, The Third Man, Klimt, schnitzel …

 What these observations tell you, however, is that apart from the honeyed tones of Midge Ure, they are all mostly associated with Austria and not necessarily the capital of whinge.
 Of course, I don’t blame people.
 In spite of living in a world where information is freely abundant, knowledge, like the emotions of a teenage boy, is twisted, kicked and mistreated everyday.
 I should know, I wrote my CV.
 But it is because of this that the world continues to revolve on cliché, rumour and jumbled facts.
 Nowhere is immune which means I cannot say for sure whether Germans really go into the cellar to laugh – as my Viennese brethren are fond of often reminding me – or if all Scots always wear a kilt, or if all Americans think Austria is populated by kangaroos (surely the most hackneyed tourist slogan available on t-shirts today).
 All I can do is report what I see and hear and what I can filch from the Internet.